 Wilderness Cabins and Bunk House-

-Wilderness Cabins offer dry and secure overnight accommodation on the coastal trail (no power or running water).
+These units offer dry and secure overnight accommodation on the coastal trail (no power or running water).
 These facilities can be reserved through the toll-free reservation number (1-888-544-3434).
-The bunk house (12 bunks) offers similar accommodation to the cabins.

 There is a new cabin located at Big Bald Rock.
 However, this cabin is not yet available for reservations.